 This trail will take you to the Terranea Cove or Beach.
 This rocky beach looks like a postcard from Greece or Croatia.
 It is just sutnning.

 Plus, there is a sea cave next to it.
 It can be explored during low tide.

 The area has public facilities (restrooms, showers) and a consession store selling simple fare during the high season.

 After beach, go back to the Terranea Trail.
 This will connect you with the Vanderlip Park Trail.
 This trail offers additional views of the coast from a high vantage point.

 I am sure you have taken a good look at the resort form the trail but if not, make sure to check out the Casitas, restaurants, and pool at Cielo Point.

 Isn’t this place amazing?
 If you are in the Los Angeles area, feel free to visit one of our most amazing natural areas.

-Tips: I recommend doing the entire trail to maximize the number of vistas.
-The walking is super easy and with the number of stops required to take pictures, you are not going to feel even one tired toe.
+I recommend completing the trails highloghted here to maximize the number of vistas.
+The walking is super easy and with the number of stops required to take pictures, you are will have plenty of opportunties to recharge.

 Since I live so close to this area, you can imagine I have explore very nook and crannie of it.
 So, go ahead and check all the articles I have written about it.

 Abalone Cove Shoreline Park is located south of the resort.